brijeshb42/medium-draft/README.md

     - `caption` - Can be used as a caption for media blocks like image or video instead of nested `draft-js` instances for simplicity.
     - `block-quote-caption` - Caption for `blockquote`s.
     - `todo` - Todo text with a checkbox.
+    - `image` - Image block with support for rich text captioning.

 ##### Following are the keyboard shortcuts to toggle block types (<kbd>Alt and CTRL</kbd> for Windows/Linux and <kbd>Option and Command</kbd> for OSX)
 *   <kbd>Alt/Option</kbd> +